 Fig. 11.
 Phase dispersion analysis results; from top to bottom, Runs A-E, in the middle column for the northern hemisphere, on the right for the southern hemisphere.
-In the left column, we show the original time series analysed (blue/red for north/south).
-The time series are normalized by their means, so values are not shown.
+On the left column we show the original time series analyzed (blue/red for north/south).
+The time series are normalized by their means, so values are not shown. about 4%, whereas for the radial and latitudinal shear it is about 50% and 60%, respectively.